-If ANY refrigerant tubing is buried, provide a 6-in (152.4 mm) vertical rise at service valve.
-Refrigerant tubing lengths up to 36-in (914.4 mm) may be buried without further special consideration.
-Do not bury lines more than 36-in.
+If ANY refrigerant tubing is buried, provide a 6 in. vertical rise at service valve.
+Refrigerant tubing lengths up to 36 in.
+(914.4 mm) may be buried without further special consideration.
+Do not bury lines longer than 36 in.
 (914.4 mm).

 Outdoor units may be connected to indoor section using accessory tubing package or field-supplied refrigerant grade tubing of correct size and condition.
-Rated tubing diameters shown in Table 2 are recommended up to 80 ft.
-(24.38 m).
-See Product Data for acceptable alternate vapor diameters and associated capacity losses.
 For tubing requirements beyond 80 ft.
 (24.38 m), substantial capacity and performance losses can occur.
-Following the recommendations in the Residential Piping and Longline Guideline will reduce these losses.
-Refer to Table 2 for field tubing diameters.
-Refer to Table 1 for accessory requirements.
+Following the recommendations in the Residential Piping and Long-Line Guideline will reduce these losses.
+Refer to Table 1 for field tubing diameters.
+Refer to Table 2 for accessory requirements.